University of Notre Dame Scholarships (2025–2026)

 Do I need a separate application for automatic merit?

 Notre Dame is test-optional.
-Strong SAT/ACT scores may help in competitive scholarship review, but they are not required.
+High SAT/ACT scores may improve competitiveness but are not required for merit scholarship consideration.

 Can scholarships stack with need-based aid?